-See Appendix 3 Table 15
+See Appendix 3 Table 15 - Plantation Pest Severity Ranking.

-2-1.1.4 - Evidence of efforts being made to manage known significant forest health damaging agents
+17 - Evidence of efforts being made to manage known significant forest health damaging agents

-Measure 2-1.1.4 Target Results a) Annually report out on percentage of harvest Canfor completed no harvesting or road activity that is focused on the treatment of stands construction activities during the reporting period, damaged by or susceptible to damage by natural accordingly no harvest salvage or sanitation events or damaging agents activities took place that would have the potential to impact significant forest health damaging b) Annually report out on participation in management agents.
-Canfor has implemented brushing efforts within the DFA (committees, Task Forces, etc.) fo activities where required.
-Canfor staff were significant forest health damaging agents members of the Fort Nelson Mountain Pine Beetle Task Force during the reporting period.
+Measure 17 Target Results a) Annually report out on percentage of harvest Canfor completed no harvesting or road activity that is focused on the treatment of stands construction activities during the reporting period, damaged by or susceptible to damage by natural accordingly no harvest salvage or sanitation events or damaging agents activities took place that would have the potential to impact significant forest health damaging b) Annually report out on participation in management agents.
+Canfor has implemented brushing efforts within the DFA (committees, etc.) for significant activities where required.
+Canfor staff were forest health damaging agents members of the Fort Nelson Mountain Pine Beetle Task Force during the reporting period.
 Therefore, this indicator is considered to have been met.